debinqiu/Coursera_DataAnalysisTools/Week_3_PearsonCorrelation.md

 - field_check_pressure: field check pressure
 - flight_num: flight No.

 We will examine the relationship between the number of distressed O-rings and launch temperature, the number of distressed O-rings and field check pressure, respectively.
+To explore the possible association, we first make scatter plots to visualize the linear relationships between distress_ct versus temperature, and field_check_pressure.